PurpleHominid/Project1-TraceBall/README.md

 The main alogorithm I needed to use was a collision detection algorithm to be used between the player character and the NPC.
 I started by researching a basic collision detection algorithm between two objects and started my process of working backwards and disecting the code in order to understand it and adapt it to fit my game.
 This process took alot longer than I had anticipated because disecting the algorithm was proving difficult as I was unable to achieve my desired results when changing bits of the code.
 Specifically, checking the co-ordinates of the two characters (collisions were being detected even though they were not visabley touching.
 However with persistence I was able to solve this problem.

 ##### Coding Standards
+Coding standards are important to make sure your code looks neat and consistent and that you can easily come back to your code and understand what you have wrote before.
+It also makes it easier for multiple people to work on the same program if they use the same coding standards.
+Below are the coding standards I chose to use:

+###### Indenting Over Spaces
 While writing my code, I chose to use indenting rather than spacing, I chose this for two main reasons.
 Firstly, for me personally, using the tab button is intuative and saves time on not pressing repeatedly or holding the space button.
-Secondly, tabs are universal for all text editiors, therefor they will appear consistent, regardless of which text editior is used.
+Secondly, tabs are universal for all text editiors, therefor they will appear consistent, regardless of which text editior or IDE is used.

+###### Line Length Under 100
+I made sure that in my code, each line did not excede 100 characters in length.
+I chose to do this because having lines that are any longer can force the line off the edge of the screen and force me to have to scroll across and back again to edit that line of code.
+By not having lines very long I can save time by not having to scroll to edit.

 ### V. Research